leafOfTree/vim-svelte-plugin/README.md

 <br />
 </details>

 This plugin works if `filetype` is set to `svelte`.
 Please stay up to date.
-Feel free to open an issue or a pull request.
+Feel free to open an issue or pull request.

 ## How it works